Timber-Gu/RAG-Based-LLMs-Answering-System/README.md

-# Multi-Model LangChain ML Q&A Assistant with Pinecone Hosted Embeddings
+# Multi-Model LangChain ML Q&A Assistant

-A **RAG-based multi-agent system** for Machine Learning and Deep Learning Q&A, powered by different specialized LLMs and **Pinecone's hosted embeddings**:
+A **RAG-based multi-agent system** for Machine Learning and Deep Learning Q&A, powered by different specialized LLMs:

 - **Research Agent**: Ollama (Llama 3.1) - For literature reviews and research findings
 - **Theory Agent**: GPT-4 - For mathematical explanations and theory
 - **Implementation Agent**: Claude 3.5 Sonnet - For code generation and practical examples
-- **Knowledge Base**: Pinecone with hosted `llama-text-embed-v2` - For semantic search
+- **Knowledge Base**: Pinecone vector store for semantic search

 ## 🚀 Key Features